scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 ```
 These results basically mean that the Linux operating system by default separates kernel resources into control groups and namespaces.
 Every process running on the Linux system will be assigned a control group that can be checked at the location `/proc/$PID/cgroup`.

-This feature was available in the Linux Kernel many years before Docker was developed.
+This feature was available in the Linux kernel many years before Docker was developed.
 This set of namespaces and control groups is what we call a "container".
-The container assigned by default to any process running on a Linux machine is sometimes called the global or root container.
-Docker uses this same technology in order to set up local Docker containers (nested namespaces of the global root namespace).
+The container assigned by default to any process running on a Linux machine is also called the global or root container.
+Docker uses this same technology to configure local Docker containers (typically nested namespaces of the global root namespace).

 Let us see the difference between this global container and a local Docker container.
 For this purpose let us run the following command:
 ```